Host & Moderators

 NBA Ambassador, Executive Producer, Host

-Emmy award-winning sportscaster Ahmad Rashad is the host of the Naismith Memorial Basketball Hall of Fame Enshrinement Ceremony.
+Emmy award-winning sportscaster Ahmad Rashad is the host of the Naismith Basketball Hall of Fame Enshrinement Ceremony.
 A host and commentator for NBC for 20 years, Rashad covered four Olympics and won an Emmy for his work on the 1988 Olympics in Seoul.
-He was executive producer, managing editor and host of NBA Inside Stuff for 16 seasons, which was inducted into the Naismith Hall of Fame in 2024.
+For 16 seasons, he served as executive producer, managing editor and host of the Emmy-nominated NBA Inside Stuff, which earned the 2024 Curt Gowdy Transformative Media Award from the Naismith Basketball Hall of Fame.

 Stephanie Ruhle